 Wallet production.
 Source: Václav Maňha, Dřevo krásné, dřevo mé.

 The decorative weaving of contrasting straps through the slits is certainly not an oriental way of decoration, as Nørlund (1948: 130) may have suggested.
 On the contrary, we can find it on Germanic purses since the 6th century (Fremersdorf 1955: 93, 137, Taf.
-92; Pirling 1973); in the case of the lid of the bag from the Frankish tomb 10 of Cologne-Müngersdorf, the leather is interwoven with copper alloy wires and the intertwined application of the wallet from Iholm is covered with gilded foil.
+92; Pirling 1973); in the case of the copper alloy lid of the bag from the Frankish tomb 10 of Cologne-Müngersdorf, the interweaving is imitated and the intertwined application of the wallet from Iholm is covered with gilded foil.
 A similar woven multi-row decoration is preserved on the comb case from the grave of Bj 1074 of Birka (Arbman 1940: Taf.
 136), on the edges of the gloves from grave no. 8 in the Basilica of St. Ulrich and Afra in Augsburg (Peek – Nowak-Böck 2016: Abb.
 28-29), from grave no. 58 from Trossingen (Peek – Nowak-Böck 2016: 385-390, Abb.
 26), from the Cologne Cathedral (Gillich et al. 2008: 10) and on the belts of grave no. 8 in the Basilica of St. Ulrich and Afra in Augsburg, Saint-Quentin (France-Lanlord 1961; Werner 1977: Taf.
 34, 36, 38-39) and Saint-Denis (Fleury – France-Lanord 1998: 166-8).